-Your final goal in implementing testing APIs, regardless of which option you choose, is allowing partners to automate the QA process for their products.
-The testing environment should be developed with this purpose in mind; for example, if an end user might be brought to a 3-D Secure page to pay for the order, the testing environment API must provide some way of simulating the successful (or not)

-passing of this step.
-Also, in both variants, it's possible (and desirable) to allow running the scenarios in a fast-forward manner that will allow making auto-testing much faster than manual testing.
+Your final goal in implementing testing APIs, regardless of which option you choose, is to allow partners to automate the QA process for their products.
+The testing environment should be developed with this purpose in mind.
+For example, if an end user might be directed to a 3-D Secure page to pay for the order, the testing environment API must provide a way to simulate the successful (or unsuccessful) completion of this step.
+Also, in both variants, it's possible (and desirable) to allow running the scenarios in a fast-forward manner to make automated testing much faster than manual testing.

-Of course, not every partner will be able to employ this possibility (which also means that a "manual" way of testing usage scenarios must always be supported alongside the programmatical one) simply because not every business might afford to hire a QA automation engineer.
-Nevertheless, the ability to write such auto-tests is your API's huge competitive advantage from a technically advanced partner's point of view.
+Of course, not every partner will be able to take advantage of this possibility (which also means that a "manual" way of testing usage scenarios must always be supported alongside the programmatic one) simply because not every business could afford to hire a QA automation engineer.
+Nevertheless, the ability to write such automated tests is a significant competitive advantage for your API from a technically advanced partner's point of view.